KufiyaTech/WRO2024-/README.md

 These libraries, combined with the robustness of C++, provide the necessary tools to implement the complex control logic required by our autonomous vehicle.

-### 2.1 Open Challenge Overview

-**Round objectives:**

-•	Moving between the internal and external wall.

-•	Turning the  car when detecting the lines .

-•	Detecting blue and orange lines on the mat.

-•	Counting the laps.

-•	The car stops after 3 laps.

-**Round constraints:**

-•	Time.

-•	The car Turning in the correct angle.

-•	The direction of the car's movement is random.

-•	he position from which the car starts moving is random.

-•	The distance between the internal and external wall is random.

-### 2.2 Obstacle Challenge Overview

-**Round objectives:**

-•	Detecting red and green pillars.

-•	Detecting orange and blue lines.

-•	Turn right if detecting red pillar.

-•	Turn left if detecting green pillar.

-•	Turn when detecting blue or orange line.

-•	Move straight between the internal and external walls.

-**Round constraints:**

-•	The positions of the pillars are random.

-•	The number of the pillars is random.

-### 2.3 Moving at safe zone
 ### 2.4 Detecting Turns and Direction

 **Problem Statement:**